Patrick Hasenhüttl: Club career

 Hasenhüttl played youth football for SpVgg Unterhaching before joining the youth team of VfB Stuttgart in 2013.
 He left VfB Stuttgart's youth team in 2015 and joined Ingolstadt 04.
 He made his senior debut for Ingolstadt 04's reserve side on 30 July 2016 as a substitute in a 3–1 defeat away to VfR Garching.
 On 2 September 2016, he scored the first goal of his senior career with his first touch after coming on as a substitute in a 2–2 draw away to 1.
 FC Schweinfurt 05.
 He made a total of 82 league appearances, in which he scored 23 goals, over three seasons with Ingolstadt 04 II.

 In June 2019, he signed for Regionalliga Bayern side Türkgücü München on a free transfer.
 He scored 14 goals in 23 league appearances for Türkgücü München across the 2019–20 season, as they were promoted to the 3.
 Liga during the COVID-19 pandemic.

 He returned to former youth club SpVgg Unterhaching in the summer of 2020 on a two-year contract.
 Hasenhüttl made his debut for the club in the 3.
 Liga on 25 September 2020, starting in a 1–0 home victory against VfB Lübeck.

 In January 2022, Hasenhüttl signed a 2.5-year contract with Austria Klagenfurt.

 He was loaned to 3.
 Liga club VfB Oldenburg in September 2022.

+On 17 August 2023, Hasenhüttl returned to 3.
+Liga and signed with Hallescher FC.

+On 18 March 2024, Hallescher announced that they had terminated the contract of Hasenhüttl who was retiring from football with immediate effect for health reasons.